-The great earn rate
+4. The great earn rate

-- 3 pts/$ (≈ 1.8% or 1.5%) on all eligible purchases
+- 3 points per $ (≈ 1.8% or 1.5%) on all other purchases

 So there are always 2 things when looking at earn rates:

-- the base earn rate
+- The base earn rate

-- the category bonuses (or category multipliers)
+- The category bonuses (or category multipliers)

 First, the base earn rate.
 It is excellent for everywhere that isn’t included in any other card’s category bonuses.
-Especially if you use the points as airline points, since getting ≈ 1.8% on all the non-bonused categories is even among the best rates in Canada.
+Especially if you use the rewards as airline points, since getting ≈ 1.8% on all the non-bonused categories is even among the best rates in Canada.